Wichayanee Pearklin

-Wichayanee Pearklin (Thai: วิชญาณี เปียกลิ่น), also known as Gam Wichayanee, Gam The Star, or simply Gam (born September 21, 1989), is a Thai singer, actress, and television host.
-Gam is the "Most Admired Female Singer in Modern Thai Music", according to Suan Dusit Poll in 2018, surveying Thai people around Thailand.
+Wichayanee Pearklin (Thai: วิชญาณี เปียกลิ่น), also known as Gam Wichayanee, Gam The Star, or simply Gam (born September 21, 1989), is a Thai actress, singer, and television host.
+Wichayanee is the "Most Admired Female Singer in Modern Thai Music", according to Suan Dusit Poll in 2018, surveying Thai people around Thailand.
 She is also regarded by the Thai media as the "Female Artist with Outstanding Powerful Voice" or the "Powerful Diva" and has been awarded various accolades, including the National Outstanding Youth Award and Most Popular Female Artist Award.
-Gam was firstly known to the Thai public as the first female winner who won popular votes from Thai people in "The Star" Season 4 (2008), the first singing talent reality show in Thailand.
-She is widely known as a singer who voices a Thai version of Queen Elsa in a Disney's animation film Frozen and sings "Let It Go."
-Also in Frozen II ("Into the Unknown").
+Wichayanee was firstly known to the Thai public as the first female winner who won popular votes from Thai people in "The Star" Season 4 (2008), the first singing talent reality show in Thailand.
+She is widely known for voicing Elsa and singing "Let It Go" in the Thai localization of Disney's animation film Frozen – she also voiced Elsa and sang "Into the Unknown" in the Thai version of Frozen II.

-Gam is recognized for her power, singing technique, and emotional performance.
+Wichayanee is recognized for her power, singing technique, and emotional performance.
 She is able to sing in many genres, from pop, R&B, jazz to Thai country, and in many languages, including Thai, English, and Korean.

 Early life

-Gam was born in 1989 in Phatthalung, Thailand then moved to Phuket in 1995 to live with her younger sister Jinnapak Pearklin and her mother Yada Pearklin, who worked as a nurse.
-Gam was able to sing when she was three years old.
+Wichayanee was born in 1989 in Phatthalung, Thailand then moved to Phuket in 1995 to live with her younger sister Jinnapak Pearklin and her mother Yada Pearklin, who worked as a nurse.
+Wichayanee was able to sing when she was three years old.
 During the first year at her primary school, she won a singing competition for the first time, and when she was in her third year, she was selected to be a lead singer of the school's music band and practiced singing difficult Thai country songs to improve her singing skills.
-Her mother brought Gam to participate in numerous contests in various events, where Gam usually won the first prizes.
+Her mother brought Wichayanee to participate in numerous contests in various events, where Wichayanee usually won the first prizes.

-Gam furthered her high school education at Satree Phuket School and joined “The Star” Season 4 in 2008.
+Wichayanee furthered her high school education at Satree Phuket School and joined “The Star” Season 4 in 2008.
 She won the talent show and signed a contract with the label Exact, under GMM Grammy, the largest media conglomerate entertainment company in Thailand.
 Then she began her singing career in Thai modern music.
 After winning The Star, she passed a direct examination to further her bachelor's degree at the Faculty of Music, Silpakorn University and graduated in 2013.
-Gam presently lives with her sister in Bangkok while her mother is still working in Phuket.
+Wichayanee presently lives with her sister in Bangkok while her mother is still working in Phuket.